linc-lion/LINC-identification/README.md

 The training script not only builds the identification model but also, if `gallery_output_path` is specified, creates the initial gallery needed.

 To force the model to run on CPU, set `CUDA_VISIBLE_DEVICES` to an empty string.
-Run `python train.py --help` for usage info.
+Run `python train.py --help` for usage info. or look at code docstrings

 #### Predict